abhinav-nath/all-about-redis/README.md

 # redis-kickstart
-A basic Spring boot application using Redis cache as persistence.
+A basic Spring boot application using Redis cache as com.codecafe.redis.kickstart.persistence.